MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagsearch-canonical-property.md

 api_type:
 - COM
 ms.assetid: a1929ab8-4813-468b-9768-cdf7f848cfce
-description: "Contains a container object that is used for advanced searches for Outlook 2013 or Outlook 2016."
+description: "Contains a container object that's used for advanced searches for Outlook 2013 or Outlook 2016."
 ---

 # PidTagSearch Canonical Property